peci1/robot_body_filter/README.md

     If `true`, the filter will mark points shadowed by robot body as `SHADOW`.
 If `false`, such points will be marked `OUTSIDE`.
+- `filter/max_shadow_distance` (`float`, default is the value of `sensor/max_distance`)

+    If greater than zero, specifies the maximum distance of a point from the sensor frame within which the point can be considered for shadow testing.
+All further points are classified as `OUTSIDE`.
+Setting this parameter to a low value may greatly improve performance of the shadow filtering.
 - `body_model/inflation/scale` (`float`, default `1.0`)

     A scale that is applied to the collision model for the purposes of